-Once you have your editorial calendar created, you’ll find that creating more content is easier because you know just what’s coming up next.
+Once you have your editorial calendar created, you’ll find that creating more content is more comfortable because you know just what’s coming up next.
 This takes some of the pressure off of creating blog content and still allows you the freedom to move articles around in the schedule or work ahead in any order that you see fit.

 Daydreaming leads to creativity, and creative activities teach us agency, the ability to change the world, to mold it to our liking, to have a positive effect on our environment,” says Daniel J. Levitin for the New York Times.

-Think like a publisher
+Think like a publisher.

-You’re a publisher.
-Be consistent with your quality, posting schedule, and every aspect of your content from idea to hitting the publish button to sharing on social media.
+You're a publisher.
+Be consistent with your quality, posting schedule, and every aspect of your content, from idea to hitting the publish button to sharing on social media.

-Pump out the ideas
+Pump out the ideas.

-From amazing blogger Neil Patel, come up with fifty ideas in thirty minutes.
+From fantastic blogger Neil Patel, come up with fifty ideas in thirty minutes.
 The idea is not to focus on the quality (yet) but to get your ideas out in the open so you can polish them later.